Transparency Statement

 6. The result is sent back to your browser and displayed.

-7. The postcode is not logged, not stored in a database, not written to disk by us.
+7. The postcode is not written to an application database or permanent file by us.

 That's it.